centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Enhancements

-- All images are now stored on Centreon Central server
+- All images are now stored on the Centreon Central server
 - All images uploaded to Centreon Map Desktop are not stored on Centreon Central server

 #### Security fixes